 Whether you want to test the limits of your mortal strength or you just want to improve your core and functional strength, there are proven ways to increase your deadlift max.

 Improving your deadlift has also shown an indirect benefit to nearly all major olympic lifts.
-If you want to get stronger, deadlifts are the way to go.
+Here’s how to improve your deadlift, and increase functional strength without getting hurt.

 Just Deadlift More Often, Right?